 China’s Ambassador to South Africa tweeted, “Although the epidemic first broke out in China, it did not necessarily mean that the virus originated from China, let alone ‘made in China.”

 According to Zhao Lijian, US military athletes are one potential source of the virus in China.
-The spokesman for China’s Foreign Ministry, tweeted that, “it might be the US army” that brought the Wuhan Coronavirus to China.
+The spokesman for China’s Foreign Ministry, tweeted, “it might be the US army” that brought the Wuhan Coronavirus to China.

 In Peru, the Chinese embassy in Lima blasted Nobel laureate, Vargas Llosa, for his comments about the virus.
 Llosa criticized China’s political system, saying, if it weren’t for China’s undemocratic political system, this pandemic wouldn’t be happening.
 China’s embassy in Lima chastised Llosa for his “irresponsible” comments he made with regards to China and the Wuhan Coronavirus outbreak.

 Beijing should be held accountable for its failure to respond in a timely and transparent manner.
-Had it it listened to the early first reports, China could have prevented 95 per cent of Wuhan Coronavirus infections.
+Had it listened to the early first reports, China could have prevented 95 percent of Wuhan Coronavirus infections.
 Instead, the rest of the world has been seized by a crisis that could have been prevented.